Conserved and non-conserved Noether currents from the quantum effective action

-In contrast to this, the one-particle irreducible or quantum effective action (see e.\ g.\ \cite{ZinnJustin:2002ru, Weinberg:1996kr}) depends on field expectation values and yields different expressions for which all quantum corrections have already been taken into account.
-For example, the propagators and vertices obtained from functional derivatives of the one-particle irreducible effective action around a vacuum solution yield the full correlation functions and S-matrix elements when used in tree diagrams \cite{ZinnJustin:2002ru, Weinberg:1996kr}.
+In contrast to this, the one-particle irreducible or quantum effective action (see e.\ g.\ \cite{ZinnJustin:2002ru, Weinberg:1996kr, Piguet:1995er}, we recall its construction below) depends on field expectation values and can be used to derive various quantities for which all quantum corrections have already been taken into account.
+For example, the propagators and vertices obtained from functional derivatives of the one-particle irreducible effective action around a vacuum solution yield the full correlation functions and S-matrix elements when used in tree diagrams.

 Similarly, from the variation of the quantum effective action with respect to the fields one obtains renormalized equations of motion.
 It becomes already clear from these statements that the determination of the quantum effective action itself is typically a formidable task.
 In particular, it differs from the microscopic action through both perturbative and non-perturbative quantum and statistical corrections.
 There are several methods to take these corrections into account; one of them is the functional renormalization group \cite{Wilson:1971bg, Wegner:1972ih, Polchinski:1983gv, Wetterich:1992yh}.